bru25iv/Akan-name-Genarator/README.md

 ## License and Copyright

-© 2026 Bruno.
+© 2026 Bruno lrungu.
 This project is licensed under the MIT License— see the `LICENSE` file for details, or update this section with the license of your choice.